 Is an upholstery business run by me, Faye Ackland, out of my home in Hamilton, Ontario.
 I specialize in Marine and Custom work.
 I enjoy that my work is hands-on, creatively stimulating, and satisfying.
-My experiences are diverse and I bring that into my ability to think outside the box and find unconventional solutions to unique projects.
+My diverse experiences enable me to think outside the box and find unconventional solutions to unique projects.

-I started working with MarineMaid in 2015 and it was there that I learned everything I know about boats and marine upholstery.
+I started working with MarineMaid in 2015.
+It was there that I learned most of what I know about boats and marine upholstery.

 In 2002 I achieved a diploma of Fashion Design at the International Academy of Design and Technology in Montreal where I graduated with honours.